MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 #### Version 0.4368.1

-- Added support for Security & Compliance Center PowerShell cmdlets using the **Connect-IPPSSession** cmdlet.
+- Added support for Security & Compliance PowerShell cmdlets using the **Connect-IPPSSession** cmdlet.
 - Hiding the announcement banner is available using the _ShowBanner_ switch (`-ShowBanner:$false`).
 - Terminate cmdlet execution on client exception.
 - Remote PowerShell contained various complex data types which were intentionally not supported in EXO cmdlets to improve performance.
 Differences in non-complex data types between remote PowerShell cmdlets and V2 cmdlets have been resolved to allow seamless migration of management scripts.